tehaksbrid/shop-databaser/README.md

  - Finer store permissions.
 For example, excluding the `customers` permission would cause SD to not attempt downloading that data.
  - A server-friendly version
  - More robust parent/child relationships.
-Would be nice to be able to link children to grandparents (eg line_item &rarr; variant
+Would be nice to be able to link children to grandparents (eg line_item &rarr; variant)

 <h2>Disclaimer</h2>
-This is application is a novelty not intended to support production software workloads and is not guaranteed to be reliable or accurate.
+This is application is a novelty not intended to support production software workloads and is not guaranteed to be reliable, accurate, or safe.
 See licensing.